-The first person cannot be telling the truth since if all the others are knaves, this contradicts that they are telling the truth when they say the person in front is a knave.
+The first person cannot be telling the truth, since if all the others are knaves, they could not all be lying when they say the person in front of them is a knave.

 The second person says the first is a knave so is telling the truth; he is a knight.